 Why Study at BSFC?

-Throughout your time here at BSFC you will build up an innovative and exciting portfolio of work which will support you in progressing onto university or the world or work.
+Throughout your time at College, you will build up an innovative and exciting portfolio of work which will support you in progressing onto university or the world or work.